FTChinese/superyard-client/README.md

 ## Template Inheritance

 It seems Angular does not have the concept of template inheritance as the serve-side jinja2-linke template engines.
 I'm using nested `RouteOutlet` to acheive the same result.
 See this article [How to reuse common layouts in Angular using Router](https://medium.com/angular-in-depth/angular-routing-reusing-common-layout-for-pages-from-different-modules-440a23f86b57)

+## Login Status Persistence

+On server-side, you saves user account data in cookie (either via plain cookie or session data).